KennethEnevoldsen/spacy-wrap/readme.md

 spaCy-wrap is a minimal library intended for wrapping fine-tuned transformers from the [Huggingface model hub](https://huggingface.co/models?pipeline_tag=text-classification&sort=downloads) in your spaCy pipeline allowing the inclusion of existing models within [SpaCy](https://spacy.io) workflows.

-As for as possible it follows a similar API as [spacy-transformers](https://github.com/explosion/spacy-transformers).
+As far as possible it follows a similar API as [spacy-transformers](https://github.com/explosion/spacy-transformers).

 **NOTE**: Since the release of spaCy-wrap, Explosion released the [spacy-huggingface-pipelines](https://github.com/explosion/spacy-huggingface-pipelines) it takes the approach of wrapping the Huggingface pipeline as opposed to the transformer.
 That means token aggregation and conversion into spans happens at the Huggingface pipeline, while in spaCy-wrap it happens at the logits of the model which can sometimes lead to unfortunate differences in results.